 11. Make sure there's consistency in your infographic design

 In order for your infographic design to flow from start to finish, the design elements need to be consistent.
 For example, if you're using filled in icons, rather than line art icons, keep using the same style throughout your entire infographic:

 The same concept applies to the style of images you use, your font style, and your color palette.
 Keeping all these elements consistent will prevent your infographic from looking cluttered, and will actually make it easier to read.

 Confused about how to use infographic icons properly in your designs?
 Tune into this short three minute video with my lovely colleague Alice:

 12. Leave plenty of negative space in your infographic design

 Negative space is the blank space surrounding objects in a design.

-Leaving negative space can be as simple as making sure there is enough space between lines of text.
-Just look at the difference that a little space makes in the example below:
+Leaving negative space can be as simple as making sure there's enough space between lines of text.
+Just look at the difference a little space makes in the example below: